 We also pay union dues and pension, and HST where applicable.

 That depends on where you are, when you are available, and how many sales we have.
-This year we booked a total of 210 concerts in 4 locations.
-Half were in the GTA, another 80 in Ottawa and 30 in the other two locations.
-So there is not a ton of work, but we have booked a few “mini-tours” of 5-8 concerts in a 2 week period, and that is our goal.
-We also offer occasional concerts for very busy musicians who just want to give back to the community in this way.
+This year we booked a total of 346 concerts in 6 locations: 195 in the GTA, 94 in Ottawa and its neighbouring communities, 25 in Greater Sudbury, 14 in Pembroke, and 18 across London and Windsor.
+Demand for Concerts in Care is rising steadily and we have booked a few “mini-tours” of 5-8 concerts in a 2 week period.
+We also offer occasional concerts for those who want to give back to their community.

 Up to quartet size, yes!
 As long as it is cleared with Jeanne Lamon, Artistic Director.